nipraxis-fall-2022/diagnostics-let_the_python_eat_us/README.md

 We are here, we are queer ... wait no
 We are happy, we are rested, we want to be here :)

+## Alex's Guide to updating my local copy becasue I keep forgetting
+git fetch upstream # get changes from upstream (the group project) git brach -va # check what branch you are on git checkout main # go to main git mrege upstream/main #merge the upstream to main git branch -va # check local main matchs upstream (if it doesn't run git fetch again)

 ## Get the data

 ```